P-p-H-d/mlib/README.md

 * _should_ will be used to indicate a recommendation to the user.

 All pointers expected by the functions of the library shall expect non-null argument except if indicated.

+## Key points

+* Genericity Mechanism through code generation by macro-base approaches while keeping code size reasonable,
+* Minimum supported C Standard is C99,
+* Header only library (easier to integrate),
+* Performance: M\*LIB is highly optimized wut =h Minimal Runtime Overheader in Release mode,
+* Type Safety: Compiler catches type mismatches.
+* Runtime errors: Assertion are enabled in Debug mode and check for contract violiation and runtime errors are enabled for robustness in debug mode,
+* High focus on homogeneous API design and ease of use,
+* Near 100% coverage in instruction and decision by the test suite,
+* Actively maintained library,
+* Can be used fully without any macro usage outside of its code generation section,
+* Provide all the standard containers (vectors, lists, hash maps, sets, queues, etc.) and algorithms (sort, search) and even more,
+* Fully custimisable memory allocator,
+* Can use _Generic keyword for uniform usage of the operators on any registered type.

 ## Components